bellcd/interview-questions/topics/js-fundamentals.md

 1. Describe general pros & cons to using JavaScript
    1. TODO: finish
+2. What is `this` in JavaScript?
+   1. `this` is a special keyword.
+It is a runtime binding that is part of a function's execution context
+      2. arrow functions retain the `this` value of the enclosing lexical context.
+      3. Otherwise, the value of `this` is determined by the function's call-site
+         1. Called with `new`?
+Use the newly constructed object.
+         2. Called with `call`, `apply`, or `bind`?
+Use the specified object.
+         3. Called with a context object owning the call?
+Use that context object.
+         4. Default: `undefined` in `strict mode`, global object otherwise.
-2. How was the `this` problem handled before ES6?
+3. How was the `this` problem handled before ES6?
    1. TODO: finish
-3. How can you add more methods to an already existing class?
+4. How can you add more methods to an already existing class?
    1. TODO: finish
 5. Explain:
    1. scope
       1. The area of a running program where a lookup for a given variable can happen.
 Scopes can be nested inside each other, and inner scopes have access to variables defined in outer scopes (but not vice-versa) [docs](https://developer.mozilla.org/en-US/docs/Glossary/Scope)
    2. var VS const VS let
       1. three (3) ways of declaring variables in JavaScript
+      2. var
-      2. var - uses function scope
+         1. uses function scope (or global scope, if not inside a function)
+         2. hoisted to the top of the function, so will evaluate to undefined if accessed before declaration & assignment
       3. const & let
          1. Both use block scope
          2. const variables cannot be reassigned, let variables can
+         3. not hoisted, so will throw a reference error if accessed before declaration & assignment
    3. the keyword `new`
       1. JavaScript is not an object oriented language (OOP), nor is it a functional programming language - JavaScript is a multi-paradigm language.
 JavaScript does has a `new` keyword that creates results that look like what the `new` keyword does in many OOP languages; however, the details of what actually happens are different.
          1. *JavaScript does NOT have "constructor" functions*.
 When `new` is used in front of a function invocation, the interpreter does several special things.
 (So you could say JavaScript has "construction invocations" of a function)
             1. Creates a new object in memory
             2. Assigns the `this` context of the construction invocation of that function to the new object
             3. If no explicit return is declared in the function, returns that newly created object
-   4. prototype delegation
+   4. prototype delegation / prototypical inheritance
       1. Because JavaScript is multi-paradigm, it does not do classing in the same way that OOP languages handle classing (even with the ES6 `class` keyword!)
       2. Instead, JavaScript does something called prototype delegation.
          1. When you tell the interpreter to search for a property (or method, if it's a function) on an object (in JavaScript, arrays and functions are types of objects), the interpreter first looks directly on that object.